Share Post:

 When creating an action plan to improve sales performance, many organizations simply track the number of deals.
 While that can be interesting, it isn’t the most important metric.
 When you track your average deal size, you get a better sense of whether business is growing, reducing, or standing still.

 Sales conversations that focus on value rather than just transactional issues can increase the average deal size.
-Sellers who consistently score below the average deal size for the team likely discount aggressively in order to close the deal quickly.
+Sellers who consistently score below the average deal size for the team likely discount aggressively to close the deal quickly.
 It may also be a rep who targets only low-hanging fruit and is reluctant to go after a more substantial prize.

-Again when you regularly monitor this data point, you can detect the issue before it goes on for too long, provide necessary coaching, and get the seller back on track.
+Again, when you regularly monitor this data point, you can detect the issue before it goes on for too long, provide necessary coaching, and get the seller back on track.

 6. Coachability